adevur/docker-easy-samba/docs/DOCUMENTATION.md

 `adevur/easy-samba` is that, building locally, we'll always have container's packages updated to latest version.

 ## understanding logs
+> NOTE: at the moment, this section of Documentation is not up to date with latest changes to `easy-samba`.

 `easy-samba` uses logs in order to inform the user about the status of the SAMBA server.
 In case of errors, logs will give you detailed informations about what's going on.